-When Register Port [A | B] Output of Memory Primitives is selected and the corresponding Use RST [A | B] Pin (set/reset pin) is unselected, a memory core that registers the output of the block RAM primitives for the selected port(s) using the output registers embedded in Virtex-4 FPGA architecture is generated.
-The output of any multiplexing that may be required to combine multiple primitives is not registered in this configuration, as shown in Figure 43.
+When Register Port $[A \mid B]$ Output of Memory Primitives is selected and the corresponding Use RST $[A \mid B]$ Pin (set/reset pin) is unselected, a memory core that registers the output of the block RAM primitives for the selected port(s) using the output registers embedded in Virtex-4 FPGA architecture is generated.
+The output of any multiplexing that may be required to combine multiple primitives is not registered in this configuration, as shown in Figure 48.

-- ☑ Register Port A Output of Memory Primitives

-- □ Register Port A Output of Memory Core

-- □ Use RSTA Pin (set/reset pin)
+Port A or Port B $\overline{\checkmark}$ Register Port A Output of Memory Primitives ✓ 1 Register Port B Output of Memory Primitives Register Port A Output of Memory Core Register Port B Output of Memory Core Use RSTA Pin (set/reset pin) Use RSTB Pin (set/reset pin)